jweissman/orsino/docs/mm.md

 ## Constructs

 ### Automaton
-_Wandering Construct from the workshop, 54 years old.
-They are of bulky build with matted hair, dark eyes and an unreadable disposition._
+_Guardian Construct from the workshop, 63 years old.
+They are of bulky build with sleek hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|